imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 3. A service access API.

 Let's have an example from our beloved framework, [Laravel](https://laravel.com/docs/8.x/providers), it's official documentation states:
 >Service providers are the central place of all Laravel application bootstrapping.
-Your own application, as well as all of Laravel's core services, are bootstrapped via service providers.
+Your application, as well as all of Laravel's core services, are bootstrapped via service providers.

 1. Any Service should extend the abstract class `Illuminate\Support\ServiceProvider`. [**Interface^**]
 2. All service providers are registered in the config/app.php configuration file. [**Registration^**]